atownley/shoes_mvc/README.md

 environment for those of us strange people who have done MVC so long it's extremely difficult to think about applications other ways.

+*NOTE: this code is **highly experimental** and an early work in progress.
+It wouldn't be wise to rely on it right now for anything other than experiments, prototypes and proofs of concept.*

 Installation
 ============